gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Set-AipServiceTemplateProperty.md

 ```

 ## DESCRIPTION
-The **Set-AipServiceTemplateProperty** cmdlet updates a property or properties of a custom Azure Information Protection service template.
+The **Set-AipServiceTemplateProperty** cmdlet updates a property or properties of a protection template for Azure Information Protection.

 You can update most of these properties in the Azure portal.

-When you use this cmdlet, the template is identified by its GUID, which must refer to an existing custom Information Protection service template.
+When you use this cmdlet, the template is identified by its GUID, which must refer to an existing protection template.
 You cannot use this cmdlet to update the default templates.

 You can use the [Get-AipServiceTemplate](./Get-AipServiceTemplate.md) cmdlet to get the template ID.

-Important: When you update properties of a custom template, the existing settings for those properties will be overwritten (not supplemented) without warning, so be sure to specify all the settings that you need for the properties that you are updating.
+Important: When you update properties of a protection template, the existing settings for those properties will be overwritten (not supplemented) without warning, so be sure to specify all the settings that you need for the properties that you are updating.

 As a best practice, back up the existing template before you run this cmdlet, by using the [Export-AipServiceTemplate](./Export-AipServiceTemplate.md) cmdlet.
 Then, if you need to revert to the original configuration, you can use the [Import-AipServiceTemplate](./Import-AipServiceTemplate.md) cmdlet to restore the template.

-For more information about custom templates, including how to configure them in the Azure portal, see [Configuring and managing templates for Azure Information Protection](https://docs.microsoft.com/information-protection/deploy-use/configure-policy-templates).
+For more information about protection templates, including how to configure them in the Azure portal, see [Configuring and managing templates for Azure Information Protection](https://docs.microsoft.com/information-protection/deploy-use/configure-policy-templates).

 ## EXAMPLES